redjor/norma/docs/Switch.md

 </div>
 ```

-!>The classes `.off-icon` & `.on-icon` are directly hard-coded, so you can't add content those elements.
-You can delete them.
+!>The classes `.off-icon` & `.on-icon` are directly hard-coded, so you can't add content those elements but you can delete them.

 ***
 Variables